Discover Sri Lanka

 |Mid-range restaurant meal for one – $10||Cappuccino – $3||Local bus ticket – $0.30|

-You’ll be able to convert your money easily at Colombo airport, exchange bureaus, banks or even from local ATMs (check with your bank first to see if your card will work).
-Don’t forget to change your money back before you leave, since you’re not allowed to take any rupees out of the country either!
+Alternatively, you’ll be able to convert your money easily at Colombo airport, exchange bureaus, banks or even from local ATMs (check with your bank first to see if your card will work).

 Travelling around Sri Lanka